wp-plugins/easy-media-gallery/readme.txt

 * Japan

 > #### **NOTE**
-> If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text of PO and MO files</a> for <a href="http://ghozylab.com" target="_blank">GhozyLab</a> and we'll add it to the plugin.
+> If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" title="Download Poedit" target="_blank">the text of PO and MO files</a> for <a href="http://ghozylab.com" title="GhozyLab" target="_blank">GhozyLab</a> and we'll add it to the plugin.
 You can download the latest version of the program for work with PO and MO files  <a href="http://www.poedit.net/download.php" target="_blank">Poedit</a>.

 = Technical Support =